 - Supported operating system: To connect to a computer via Remote Desktop, the computer that will be controlled should be running Windows Professional Edition or higher edition; otherwise, you'll unable to connect to the remote host computer.
 While Remote Assistance is still available even the host computer is running Home Edition.

-[Part 2] How to use Remote Assistance and RDP?
+How to use Remote Assistance and Remote Desktop

 Here take using Remote Assistance in Windows 10 computer as an example.

 Step 1.
-On the host comptuer, hold "Windows" and"R" simutaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.
+On the host computer, hold "Windows" and"R" simultaneously to open Run box, type” sysdm.cpl” and click "OK" to access System Properties.

 Step 2.
 Go to "Remote" tab, and check“ Allow Remote Assistance connections to this computer” under "Remote Assistance".